Salary: The salary will be commensurate depending on qualifications and experience. USD

-The Assistant City Manager (ACM) is a key position within the organization, serving on the City’s Executive Team.
-The ACM is responsible for leading the development, implementation and administration of strategic organizational operations in conjunction with the City Manager and/or Deputy City Manager.
+The Assistant City Manager (ACM) is a key leadership position with the organization, serving on the City’s Executive Team.
+The ACM is responsible for leading the development, implementation and administration of citywide strategic organizational operations in conjunction with the City Manager and/or Deputy City Manager.

-The ACM will play a vital role in directing and overseeing the work of various departments whose duties include the implementation and continual progress towards achieving Envision Garland (the comprehensive plan that serves that guiding policy document for long-range planning and development) and will be heavily involved in economic development efforts.
+The ACM will play a vital role in directing and overseeing the work of various departments.
 Actual departments assigned will depend on the chosen candidate’s background and experience.
 The ACM frequently makes presentations to the City Council and represents the City with local, state and national organizations, and the community, to create support for organizational programs.

 Minimum Education & Work Experience